Israel At War FAQs

 • on 25 March 2024, Hamas rejected an Israeli offer to release 800 prisoners from Israeli jails (100 of whom are serving life sentences for killing Israelis) in exchange for 40 hostages.

-• As at April 1, Hamas is still holding 134 hostages (including 1-year old infant, Kfir Bibas, and 86 year old Arye Zalmanovich), and 32 of these are believed to be dead.
+• Currently, Hamas is still holding over 100 hostages (including 1-year old infant, Kfir Bibas, and 86 year old Arye Zalmanovich), and many of these are believed to be dead.

 There is no equivalence between the hostages held by Hamas and the prisoners released or to be released from Israeli jails.
 The hostages were taken and are held in violation of international law and all any common decency; the released prisoners have been convicted by Israeli courts of offences including murder and terrorism, or have been held pending trial.